-Stanley Lapidus, Alan Crane and Thomas Carella currently serve on the compensation committee, which is chaired by Stanley Lapidus.
-Under NASDAQ Stock Market rules, we are permitted to phase in our compliance with the independent compensation committee requirements set forth in NASDAQ Marketplace Rule 5605(d).
-Our Board of Directors has determined that each of Stanley Lapidus, Alan Crane and Thomas Carella is "independent" as that term is defined in the applicable NASDAQ Stock Market rules.
-In connection with Mr. Crane not standing for re-election as a Class I director at the Annual Meeting, we may appoint another member of our Board of Directors who satisfies these independence and other criteria to the compensation committee.
+Stanley Lapidus, John Cumming and Adrian Jones currently serve on the compensation committee, which is chaired by Stanley Lapidus.
+Under NASDAQ Rules, we are permitted to phase in our compliance with the independent compensation committee requirements set forth in NASDAQ Rule 5605(d).
+Our Board of Directors has determined that each of Stanley Lapidus, John Cumming and Adrian Jones is "independent" as that term is defined in the applicable NASDAQ Rules.
 The compensation committee's responsibilities include:

-- · reviewing and approving, or recommending for approval by our Board of Directors, our Chief Executive Officer's compensation; - · reviewing and approving, or recommending for approval by our Board of Directors with respect to, the compensation of our other executive officers;

-- overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," if applicable; and - preparing the annual compensation committee report, if applicable.
+- $\cdot$ reviewing and approving, or recommending for approval by our Board of Directors, our Chief Executive Officer's compensation; - · reviewing and approving, or recommending for approval by our Board of Directors with respect to, the compensation of our other executive officers; - · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - $\cdot\;$ reviewing and making recommendations to our Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," if applicable; and - $\cdot\,\,$ preparing the annual compensation committee report, if applicable.